 My family and I love to travel and explore new places.
 We have been blessed to travel across the United States.

 For our family vacation in 2017, we drove out to Virginia on a week-long road trip.
 We spent the first three days in Virginia Beach, which is an incredible place to visit.
 It is home to four military bases, great beaches, shopping, parks, and much more.
 There is so much to see and do there.
-Here is a look at the top 10 things to do in Virginia Beach.
+Here is a look at the top 10 things to do when vacationing at Virginia Beach.

 1. Explore the Virginia Beach Boardwalk and Beachfront